domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 No quarter
 Noodle on it
 Nose to the grindstone
-Off the map/on the map
+Off the map
-Off the radar/on the radar
+Off the radar
-Off the table/on the table
+Off the table
 Off to the races
 Off-the-shelf
+On the map
 On the radar
 On the same page
+On the table
 OoO: Out of Office
 OpEx
+Organic
+Organically
-Out of loop
+Out of the loop
 Pain points
 Par for the course
 Paradigm shift